-The Hawkes Bay Forest land fair value has been stated at the current market value of the land.
+The Hawke's Bay Forest land fair value has been stated at the current market value of the land.
 The unencumbered current market value of the land has been determined by reference to recent sales evidence of similar properties.
-The land and forest have been valued at 31 March 2023 by an independent qualified valuer, M H Morice B.Com.Ag (VFM), Dip.Fore., SPINZ, ANZIV, RMNZIF.
-Land is categorised in level 3 of the fair value hierarchy.
+The land and forest have been valued at 31 March 2024 by an independent qualified valuer, M H Morice B.Com.Ag (VFM), Dip.Fore., SPINZ, ANZIV, RMNZIF.
+Land is categorised in level 3 of the fair value hierarchy (2023: Level 3) and there were no transfers between the levels in the current or prior year.

 The external valuer has determined the inputs used in obtaining the valuations based on size, age and condition of the forest and land, the state of the local economy and comparable prices in the corresponding national economy.
-Impacts of Cyclone Gabrielle on both the land and the forest have also been considered and reflected in the valuation as at 31 March 2023.

-The fair value of the current trees held in the total forestry pool is \$3,048,000 (2022: \$1,837,000), which is apportioned between the Scheme and other entities managed by the NZACPB.
+The fair value of the current trees held in the total forestry pool is \$3,707,000 (2023: \$3,048,000), which is apportioned between the Scheme and other entities managed by the NZACPB.
 The current planting has been valued on a stand based approach for each stand age class.
 This comprises of a mix of compounding cost methods for trees up to one year in age, a hybrid method for trees aged between two and four years, and an expectation approach for trees aged five or more.
-The forest is categorised in level 3 of the fair value hierarchy.
+The forest is categorised in level 3 of the fair value hierarchy (2023: Level 3) and there were no transfers between the levels in the current or prior year.